a5hk/night-coder/README.md

 # [Night Coder](https://marketplace.visualstudio.com/items?itemName=a5hk.night-coder)

 A dark theme for Night Coders.
-It has two versions: Night Coder and Night Coder Contrast.
-[Comparison](#Comparison)
+Contrast and italic variants are also available.

 ## Screenshots